DigiPie/kaya-folio/website/docs/reliable-scalable-maintainable.md

 ### Tail latencies

 You should also consider how slow the outliers are, by looking at higher percentiles such as the 95th and 99th percentile.
 These are the thresholds at which 95% or 99% of the requests are faster than that particular threshold.
 They're also commonly called tail latencies.
-It is important you consider these, because the users with the slowest response time are often those who have used the system the most extensively.
+It is important you consider these, because the users with the slowest response time are often those who have used the system most extensively.

 Amazon uses the 99.9th percentile for internal service response time requirements.
 They do so even though only 0.1% of requests are slower, because the customers with these requests are often the most valuable customers.
-They experience longer response time because they've much more data on their accounts than most users, which the system needs to process before it can respond.
-Oftentimes, this is because they have made many more purchases, which is why they're the most valuable customers.
+They experience longer response time because they have more data.
+They have more data because they made many more purchases than typical customers, thus making them more valuable.

 ### Scaling to cope with increased load